 Keyboards with MIDI are available in a variety of sizes and in different price levels.
 If the keyboard should be mobile, you may not want to buy one with the most keys, but if it’s going to be stationed somewhere, it’s okay with a bigger keyboard.

 To use MIDI on your PC, you need a MIDI interface.
 This is simply a slot where you insert standard MIDI cables (DIN plugs).
 If your device has USB, use a USB IN-OUT MIDI Cable Converter or cables with only USB connectors.
 The most common multimedia sound cards have built-in support for MIDI, but often require that you purchase a MIDI adapter plug.
 If desired, you can also purchase external sound cards for connecting MIDI.
 Most keyboards and computers currently have USB connectors that make your connection easier and then it’s usually simple plug & play.
-Many keyboards have the ability to send MIDI over USB, but also to use traditional MIDI cables that require you to either have a sound card with MIDI inputs (and outputs) or that you purchase a MIDI / USB interface.
+Many keyboards have the ability to send MIDI over USB, but also to use traditional MIDI cables that require you to either use a sound card with MIDI inputs (and outputs) or that you purchase a MIDI / USB interface.

 Types Of MIDI Keyboards